Managing Hazardous Waste

 Notes

-• Many HHW facilities have set days and hours where they will accept HHW from the public, and some may have daily limits they can accept before closing their drop-offs.
+• Many HHW facilities have set days and hours when they will accept HHW from the public.
+Some facilities may have daily limits of HHW that they can accept before closing their drop-offs.

 • Some HHW facilities only hold events once or twice a year.
-Many facilities require an appointment to drop-off your HHW, and an appointment is required for door-to-door and curbside HHW pickup services.
+Many facilities require an appointment to drop-off your HHW.
+An appointment is required for door-to-door and curbside HHW pickup services.

 • HHW facility locations may vary depending on facility type and handling activities.

-If you have any questions about your local HHW facilities and programs, contact your local HHW or waste pickup providers.
+If you have any questions about your local HHW programs, contact your local HHW or waste pickup providers.

 Source: US EPA